orange-cloudfoundry/cf-ops-automation-broker/README.md

  ```

- Circle CI build will proceed, and will trigger the execution of `mvn release:perform`, and upload artifacts to both github and https://bintray.com/elpaaso.
+ Circle CI build will proceed, and will trigger the execution of `mvn release:perform`, and upload artifacts to github.
 For further details, see [release:prepare goals](http://maven.apache.org/maven-release/maven-release-plugin/prepare-mojo.html)

 Following the release:
 - edit the release notes in github